LOTN: CHARACTER GUIDE

 “The Great” Banerjee

-A powerful Hindu Brahmin and mantrik.
-He was he seventh son of a seventh daughter, born with genuine magical abilities.
-A necromancer, who also had the ability to heal others, commune with spirits, and manipulate ethereal plains.
-Co-founder of the Order of Wormwood alongside Reginald Black after the two shared a prophetic dream.
-Following Reginald’s death, Banerjee became the Order’s leader, serving as its moral and mystical anchor.
-Cast into the Abyss by Orem Black, Banerjee used his powers to help uncover Satan’s designs.
+A powerful Hindu Brahmin and mantrik, Banerjee was the seventh son of a seventh daughter, born with genuine magical abilities.
+A necromancer gifted in healing, communing with spirits, and manipulation of ethereal planes, he co-founded the Order of Wormwood alongside Reginald Black after the two shared a prophetic dream.
+Following Reginald's death, Banerjee served as the Order's leader as well as its moral and mystical anchor.
+Later cast into the Abyss by Orem Black, he continued the fight from within the void itself, using his powers to uncover Satan's designs.

 Veera Sarin